Housing at EAC

 Each community is responsible for cleaning its common area, bedroom suites, and bathroom.

-All applicants assigned to the Towers who have completed the Community Living Questionnaire and are willing to develop and follow a Community Living Agreement are eligible to live in the Residence Towers.
+All applicants assigned to the Towers who are willing to develop and follow a Community Living Agreement are eligible to live in the Residence Towers.
 Returning Towers students must meet citizenship requirements which demonstrate their ability to make a positive contribution to community living.

 Like-gender students may request specific suite and community-mates.

 In EAC's other residence halls, students are assigned two per room.
 Each floor has a community bathroom.
 Rooms have free WiFi, basic cable TV access, and optional telephone hookup.
 There are communal microwaves in the lounge areas.
 Residents have key access to the hall 24 hours per day.
 Visitors are limited to specific hours.

 Room scholarships cover the cost of a Traditional Hall.
 If the recipient wishes to live in Residence Towers they must pay the cost difference and be assigned as space is available.

 Single Occupancy Room, Mark Allen - 88 men are housed in the North wing and 88 women are housed in the South wing.
 They share a common building entrance, lobby and lounge.
 Rooms are furnished with bunk beds.

 Nellie Lee Hall - houses 50 men.
 Rooms are furnished with twin beds.

 Residence Hall Costs